 Husbands, you must take the lead here.
 If you never talk about flaws or failures, your wife won’t either.
 But your wife (much like yourself) needs a space where she can be imperfect.
 She needs a space where she doesn’t have to put on a mask and pretend everything is ok.

 This means listening, especially when she talks about her feelings.
 You might think her issues are trivial.
 You’d be wrong.
 If you write her off, eventually she will stop sharing and spend her days trying to be perfect.

 There won’t be a declaration before this happens.
 You won’t hear, “That’s it.
 I tried sharing my feelings and being vulnerable.
 From this point forward, you won’t know how I’m feeling.”
 It will just happen.
 If or when your wife does this, your marriage will take an enormous hit.
 Fight for this space.

 Your wife doesn’t want you to fly her around the world as much as she wants day-to-day marriage to be fun.
 Marriage is ordinary and routine.
 But it should never be boring.
 A fun relationship can’t be bought.
 If it could, only a small percentage of couples would have fun.
 Everyone else would twiddle their thumbs until they died.
 How miserable!

 The key to an adventurous marriage is finding the extraordinary in the mundane.
 Be present every day.
 Be spontaneous.
 Find ways to have fun in the familiar.
 Look for opportunities in the ordinary.

-Your wife won’t tell you this, but she wants marriage to be fun and adventurous.
+Your wife won’t tell you this, but what wives want is marriage to be fun and adventurous.
 And she should.

 God created it, after all.

 It’s your turn.
 I would love to hear from you.
 Wives, what do you really want from your husband?
-Husbands, what does your wife really want?
+Husbands, do you understand what wives want?
 Leave a comment below!